quantrajveer/quantrajveer.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+Welcome to my website!

-I am a Ph.D.
-Candidate in Econometrics at the University of California, Riverside.

-I'm actively looking for full-time Quantitative Researcher or Data Science roles.
+I'm a Ph.D.
+Candidate in Econometrics at the University of California, Riverside and am actively looking for full-time Quantitative Researcher roles.

-Research interests: Non-parametric Statistics, High-dimensional Econometrics, Machine Learning, Causal Inference, and Empirical Process Theory.
+Research interests: Non-parametrics, High-dimensional Econometrics, Machine Learning, Causal Inference, and Time Series Forecasting.

-I develop quantitative methods for real-world problems by understanding the fundamental aspects of the data-generating process.

-Check my <a href="http://thetherajveer.github.io/research/" target="_blank" rel="noopener noreferrer">Quantitative Research</a>.
+I develop quantitative methods for real-world problems (e.g. risk, extreme events, forecasting, causal inference) by understanding the fundamental aspects of the data-generating process, check out my <a href="http://thetherajveer.github.io/research/" target="_blank" rel="noopener noreferrer">Research</a>.

 ****